replicatedhq/help-center/content/api/replicated-vendor-cli.md

 AppIDs are shown on the application settings page within the vendor web portal at [https://vendor.replicated.com/settings](https://vendor.replicated.com/settings).
 Alternatively, application names can be found within their vendor web URLs.
 For example, in `https://vendor.replicated.com/apps/ademoapp/releases` the application name is `ademoapp`.

-An API token can be created on the [Teams & Tokens](https://vendor.replicated.com/team/tokens) page.
+A Service Account API token can be created on the [Service Accounts](https://vendor.replicated.com/team/serviceaccounts) page.
 Most use of the Replicated Vendor CLI will require both read and write access.

 For more info on IDs and tokens, see [Finding your API Token and App ID](/docs/kb/developer-resources/finding-your-api-token-and-app-id).